 The Bottom Line

-While both speakers are proven to be reliable, sturdy and durable, we still have to crown either of them as a leading product.
+While both speakers are proven to be reliable, sturdy and durable, we still have to crown one as a leading product.

 The superiority of the PLAY:5 is visible in the above discussions.
 There’s also a reasonable price difference, so we need to be careful while choosing a better audio speaker.